orangeoceans/minima-morallma/README.md

 Look no further.
 Here are all of the answers anyone has ever wanted, mostly comprehensible but probably entirely nonsensical.

 **Scroll to the bottom for examples!**

-Found here on HuggingFace: https://huggingface.co/orangeoceans/llama-2-7b-minima-morallma
+The finetuned model can be found here on HuggingFace: https://huggingface.co/orangeoceans/llama-2-7b-minima-morallma

 ## Background
 ### Finetuning LLMs